-Our Board currently consists of three executive directors and four non-executive directors.
+Our Board currently consists of two executive directors and four non-executive directors.
 They set the strategic direction and provide financial and risk management oversight of the Crestone group, including its licensed entity, Crestone Wealth Management.

 The Board has established corporate governance principles and processes for the business with reference to the Australian Securities Exchange corporate governance guidelines and a specific focus on protecting clients’ interests.